-- 6 (1) The income and property of the charity shall be applied solely towards the promotion of the Objects. - (2) (a) A director is entitled to be reimbursed from the property of the charity or may pay out of such property reasonable expenses properly incurred by him or her when acting on behalf of the charity. - (b) A director may benefit from trustee indemnity insurance cover purchased at the charity's expense in accordance with, and subject to the conditions in, section 189 of the Charities Act 2011. - (c) A director may receive an indemnity from the charity in the circumstances specified in article 57.
+- 6 (1) The income and property of the charity shall be applied solely towards the promotion of the Objects - (2) (a) A director is entitled to be reimbursed from the property of the charity or may pay out of such property reasonable expenses properly incurred by him or her when acting on behalf of the charity - (b) A director may benefit from trustee indemnity insurance cover purchased at the charity's expense in accordance with, and subject to the conditions in, section 189 of the Charities Act 2011. - (c) A director may receive an indemnity from the charity in the circumstances specified in article 57.

-(2) sets out a director's entitlement to reasonable expenses and lengers the provisions in the Charities Act 2011 about a charity director's on itlement to penefit from trusted indemnity mortance it is included in the articles of association to reterm people involved with the charry
+(2) sets out a director's entitlement to reasonable expenses and reflects the provisions in the Charities Act 2011 about a charity director's entitlement to benefit from trustee indemnity insurance.
+It is included in the articles of association to inform people involved with the charity

-Article 7 Direct is and under a specifically to avoid a situation in which they have, or conditive, a direct or indirect interest that conflicts or possibly may conditive with the interests of the company (section 175(1) of the Companies Act 2006).
-This duty can be modified as regards a conflict of interests arising the relation to a transaction or arraingement with the company significancy in this permitted by the company's criticles a lassociation (section 175(3) of the Companies Act 2006).
+Article 7 - Directors are under a specific duty to avoid a situation in which they have, or can have, a direct or indirect interest that conflicts, or possibly may conflict, with the interests of the company (section 175(1) of the Companies Act 2006) This duty can be modified as regards a conflict of interests arising in relation to a transaction or arrangement with the company if it is permitted by the company's articles of association (section 175(3) of the Companies Act 2006)

-When a bench is actionised by an order of the Court or of the Charity Commission, tracking to avoid a conflict of interests does not acse (section 195(9) of the Crantes Act 2011).
+Where a benefit is authorised by an order of the Court or of the Charity Commission, the duty to avoid a conflict of interests does not arise (section 105(9) of the Charities Act 2011)

-In addition, author sation may be given by the unconflicted dirents to a conflict of interests where the company's constitution includes a provision enabling them to provide such author sation (section 175(5) of the Companies Act 2005)
+In addition, authorisation may be given by the unconflicted directors to a conflict of interests where the company's constitution includes a provision enabling them to provide such authorisation (section 175(5) of the Companies Act 2006)

-Article 7 provides the necessary structure for all the benefits either to be specifically outhorised by the articles within the terms of section 155(3) of the companies Act 2006 (as modified by section 131 for charitable companies) or to be authorised by the Commission. so that the duty in section 175(1) of the Companies Act 2006 does not apply.
-In addition, because of the specific duty. of section 175 of the Companies Act 2006, some provision has been made for conflicts of duties where a director lewes a daily of loyalty to another organisation Lut the unconfactor ic rectors consider it is in the best into ests of the charity for this, pirector to continue as a director.
-This provision can be found at article 9.
+Article 7 provides the necessary structure for all the benefits either to be specifically authorised by the articles within the terms of section 175(3) of the Companies Act 2006 (as modified by section 181 for charitable companies) or to be authorised by the Commission so that the duty in section 175(1) of the Companies Act 2006 does not apply In addition, because of the specific duty of section 175 of the Companies Act 2006, some provision has been made for conflicts of duties where a director owes a duty of loyalty to another organisation but the unconflicted directors consider it is in the best interests of the charity for that director to continue as a director.
+This provision can be found at article 9

-Scriefits and payments to charity directors and connected persons - Charity directors may only benefit from their charity if they have express logal authorisation to
+Benefits and payments to charity directors and connected persons - Charity directors may only benefit from their charity if they have express legal authorisation to

-- (d) A director may not receive any other benefit or payment unless it is authorised by article 7. - (3) Subject to article 7, none of the income or property of the charity may be paid or transferred directly or indirectly by way of dividend bonus or otherwise by way of profit to any member of the charity.
-This does not prevent a member who is not also a director receiving: - (a) a benefit from the charity in the capacity of a beneficiary of the charity; - reasonable and proper remuneration for any goods or services supplied to the charity.
+- (d) A director may not receive any other benefit or payment unless it is authorised by article 7 - (3) Subject to article 7, none of the income or property of the charity may be paid or transferred directly or indirectly by way of dividend bonus or otherwise by way of profit to any member of the charity.
+This does not prevent a member who is not also a director receiving - (a) a benefit from the charity in the capacity of a beneficiary of the charity; - (b) reasonable and proper remuneration for any goods or services supplied to the charity